ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/binary-command-manual.md

 ### ATCMD ID

-It is composed of 1&nbsp;byte ID which represents which AT command should be selected.
+It is composed of 1 byte ID which represents which AT command should be selected.
 For CLI version 1.6.0, the following is the ATCMD ID mapping table:

 :::tip NOTE
 The ATCMD ID in the table are in decimal format.
 It must be converted to hexadicemal if applied to the binary command format.

-<br />For example, `AT+HWMODEL` will use `0x0D` instead of 13.
+For example, `AT+HWMODEL` will use `0x0D` instead of 13.
 :::

 | ATCMD ID | AT Command Name | Description                                     |